 On LAX and their Homecoming match

 Fénix: “LAX is currently the best team in the world right now, other than me and my brother.
-Sanatan and Ortiz are awesome.
-They bring absolutely everything that is Lucha Libre in a pro wrestling style.
+Santana and Ortiz are awesome.
+They bring absolutely everything that is Lucha Libre in a pro-wrestling style.
 It will be an interesting match-up and you don’t want to miss it.”